Andre Schurrle is backing Lewis Holtby to establish himself as a first-team regular at Tottenham.

 “It’s always special to play against a buddy like Lewis Holtby,” Schurrle wrote on his blog on sportupyourlife.com.

 “Both Germans, both players with the number 14 and both substituted.
 The only difference was that we played for two different clubs, he played for the Spurs, I played for Chelsea.

 “Before the game against the Spurs we weren’t in contact, but afterwards we talked a lot.
 Lewis is a great guy and I’m proud that we’re friends.
 He will establish himself.”

-Get enhanced odds of 30/1 on your first bet if Bournemouth v Arsenal and Chelsea v Man Utd both end in draws.
+Get 12/1 enhanced odds on Man United to beat Leicester.
 Click here to sign up now.
 T&Cs apply.

 MORE: The Sport Review homepage